How to Remove Water Spots from Your Boat and Prevent Them for Good

 Taking shortcuts when cleaning your boat can backfire.
 Watch out for these errors to keep your vessel’s finish intact:

-• Using abrasive tools or cleaners: These can remove protective coatings, damage the gel coat or paint, leaving dull spots.
+- Using abrasive tools or cleaners: As stated above these can remove protective coatings, damage the gel coat or paint, leaving dull spots.

 Final Thoughts